Being A Career Woman And A Mother: How To Find Balance

 - What do I need to fulfill those needs?
 In a notebook, write down what you need to get your business to where it needs to be.

 Remember that there are short term goals and long term goals.
 The short term goals are things that you can accomplish right now.
 So, in this example, you'd research businesses that are similar to the one that you want to start.
 Start by understanding what they do and how they do it.
 The long-term goal is to start that business, but there are steps along the way, and you'll get to where you're going if you stay on track.

 Managing Your Life And Career Goals With Your Family Goals

-You know that you love your children and that you love yourself or that you're working towards that goal.
-What you need to do is make sure that you're in good standing with yourself so that you love yourself and are working towards being well if you aren't already.
-Prioritize that your kids needs are met both fiscally and emotionally so that they have the support that they need in all areas.
+You know that you love your children; you also need to love yourself or be working towards that goal.
+Make sure that you're in good standing with yourself so that you love yourself and are working towards being well if you aren't already.
+Prioritize your kids' needs to be sure they are met both fiscally and emotionally providing the support they need in all areas.
 It doesn't hurt to have help along the way in the form of mental health care.
 Your mental health matters as a mother and career woman, and one of the things that you can do is pursue therapy.

 Online Therapy Helps Career Women